Gkxd/Rhythmify/Assets/Rhythmify_Scripts/rhythmObject/readme.md

 ___
 ###<a name="MoveToPositions.cs"></a>[MoveToPositions.cs](./MoveToPositions.cs)
 This script is an example usage of [`_AbstractRhythmObject`](#_AbstractRhythmObject.cs).
-This translates a GameObject through a list of positions, one at a time, in a round-robin style.
+This translates a GameObject through a list of positions, one at a time, in a round-robin style by default.

 ####Usage
 To use this script, attach it to a GameObject.
 Then specify the positions that you want the GameObject to travel through in the inspector.